 The witnesses may be played by students of any gender.
 All references in the witness statements to a specific gender may be modified as the particular situation dictates.
 Any examination of a witness's gender (direct or cross) is not permitted.
 Teams shall not make submissions around gender to change or influence the spirit of the facts of the case.
-Participants will note that the names selected for witnesses are all sufficiently gendernon-specific to be used to for male, female or gender fluid witnesses.
+Participants will note that the names selected for witnesses are all sufficiently gendernon-specific to be used to for witnesses of any gender.